SiqiLiOcean/FVCOMpanion/README.md

 # FVCOMpanion
-A visualization package for FVCOM results
+A python package for FVCOM visualization